Fujifilm X30 versus Fujifilm X70

 |Fujifilm X10 (⇒ lft | rgt)||2/3||12.0||4000||3000||1080/30p||20.5||11.3||245||50|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X30 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X70 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Fujifilm X30 and Fujifilm X70 along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Fujifilm X30, the Fujifilm X70, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X-E2S (⇒ lft | rgt)||2360||no||3.0||1040||fixed||no||4000||7.0||7||no|